-- 1) Net results of activities will impact (increase/decrease) current assets and unrestricted net assets. - 2) Borrowing for capital will increase assets and long term debt. - 3) Spending borrowed proceeds on new capital will reduce current assets and increase capital assets. - 4) Spending non-borrowed current assets on new capital will reduce current assets and increase capital assets as well as reduce unrestricted net assets and increase invested in capital assets, net of debt. - 5) Principal payments on debt will reduce current assets and reduce long-term debt as well as reduce unrestricted net assets and invested in capital assets, net of debt, if applicable. - 6) Reduction of capital assets through depreciation will reduce capital assets and invested in capital assets, net of debt.
+- 1) Net results of activities will impact (increase/decrease) current assets and unrestricted net assets. - 2) Borrowing for capital will increase assets and long-term debt. - 3) Spending borrowed proceeds on new capital will reduce current assets and increase capital assets. - 4) Spending non-borrowed current assets on new capital will reduce current assets and increase capital assets as well as reduce unrestricted net assets and increase invested in capital assets, net of debt. - 5) Principal payments on debt will reduce current assets and reduce long-term debt as well as reduce unrestricted net assets and invested in capital assets, net of debt, if applicable. - 6) Reduction of capital assets through depreciation will reduce capital assets and invested in capital assets, net of debt.

 As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-In the case of the Agency, assets exceeded liabilities by \$56.1 million at September 30, 2008, an increase of \$25.4 million from September 30, 2007.
-This is a result of a decrease in current year expense while revenue remained consistent.
+In the case of the Agency, assets exceeded liabilities by \$80.3 million at September 30, 2009, an increase of \$24.2 million from September 30, 2008.

-A large portion of the Agency's net assets (\$59.0 million) reflects its investment in capital assets (e.g., land, building, and construction in progress); less any related debt used to acquire those assets that are still outstanding.
+A large portion of the Agency's net assets (\$84.6 million) reflects its investment in capital assets (e.g., land, building, and construction in progress); less any related debt used to acquire those assets that are still outstanding.
 The Agency uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the Agency's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the Agency's net assets (approximately \$4.8 million) represents resources that are subject to external restrictions on how they may be used.
+An additional portion of the Agency's net assets (approximately \$6.5 million) represents resources that are subject to external restrictions on how they may be used.

-The Agency's net assets increased by \$25.4 million during the current fiscal year.
-Governmental activities accounted for an increase of \$23.9 million while Business-type accounted for \$1.5 million.
+The Agency's net assets increased by \$24.2 million during the current fiscal year.
+Governmental activities accounted for an increase of \$22.8 million while Business-type accounted for \$1.4 million.